 Reasons people give include:

-- To avoid a sense of being judged because of your gender, sexuality or trans status.
+- To avoid a sense of being judged because of your gender, sexuality or trans history.

 - Enjoying some kind of shared background/life-experience with your counsellor.